lndgalante/codewars-katas/README.md

 ## Main Goal

-By the end of 2018 I hope to have almost all katas from 8 to 5 kyu 🤞
+By the end of 2018 I hope to have almost all katas from 8 to 5 kyu.
+You can check out my progress [here](https://codewars-progress.now.sh) were it shows `katas done / total katas`.

 ## Repository Structure